martinbogo/meshbbs/CONTRIBUTING.md

 Thank you for your interest in contributing to MeshBBS!
 This document provides guidelines for contributing to the project.

+**📋 Testing Requirement: All code contributions must include appropriate unit tests.
+Pull requests without test coverage will not be accepted.**

 ## Code of Conduct

 By participating in this project, you agree to maintain a respectful and inclusive environment for all contributors.